-If the deal materializes, RIL might be the top retail player in categories of fashion, grocery and general merchandise.
-It can further be substantiated by the fact that Future retail has around 1500 retail stores with brands of Big Bazar, Ezone, Food hall, FBB, Nilgiris and Easyday.
+If the deal materializes, RIL might be the top retail player in categories of fashion, grocery, and general merchandise.
+It can further be substantiated by the fact that Future retail has around 1500 retail stores with brands of Big Bazar, Ezone, Food hall, FBB, Nilgiris, and Easyday.
 Also Future Lifestyle has 300 stores under brands of Central and Brand Factory.

 Launch of JIO Mart

-RIL is following its punch line of “Growth Is Life” and even in the COVID -19 pandemic when the world is in economic slowdown, it has left no stone unturned to find the potential investors for its Telco, JIO Platforms.
+RIL is following its punch line of “Growth Is Life” and even in the COVID -19 pandemic when the world is in an economic slowdown, it has left no stone unturned to find the potential investors for its Telco, JIO Platforms.
 It has already finalized more than 10 deals in the last three months and the next one is underway!
-RIL’s stock has rallied from a low of Rs 875 in March 2020 to its 52 week high of Rs 1870 (Pls see the chart below for its closing share prices monthly).
-Despite the uncertain times RIL’s stock has jumped by more than 85% giving fantastic returns in the pandemic to its investors.
+RIL’s stock has rallied from a low of Rs 875 in March 2020 to its 52 weeks high of Rs 1870 (Pls see the chart below for its closing share prices monthly).
+Despite the uncertain times, RIL’s stock has jumped by more than 85% giving fantastic returns in the pandemic to its investors.